PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockB/README.md

 __Group:__

-- Two (2) annotated image datasets for object detection
+- Two (2) annotated image datasets for object detection (included in the computer vision folder of the repository)
-- GitHub folders with README.md
 - [BUas Ethics Review](https://adsai.buas.nl/Study%20Content/Research%20Methodology/Overview.html#templates)
 - [Research Data Management Plan](https://adsai.buas.nl/Study%20Content/Research%20Methodology/Overview.html#templates)
 - [Codebook](https://adsai.buas.nl/Study%20Content/Research%20Methodology/Overview.html#templates)

 __Individual:__

+- GitHub folders with clear and concise README.md that explains the project and how to run the code, as well as showcasing the results.
+The final trained models should be included so the results can be replicated.
+These folders are required for:
+    - Computer vision
+    - Baseline controller
+    - Reinforcement learning controller
 - Technical report
-- Object detection algorithm
-- Reinforcement learning model
-- Robot controller

-<mark>For details, see self-assessment rubric.</mark>
+<mark>For more details, see self-assessment rubric.</mark>

 ***